New Symphony of Time

-Benny Andrews (1930-2006), "Mississippi River Bank (Trail of Tears Series)," 2005. oil on canvas with painted fabric collage.
-70 x 50.5 in.
-Collection of Mississippi Museum of Art, Jackson.
-Museum purchase with W.K.
-Kellogg Foundation funds for the Center for Art & Public Exchange.
-2018.005. © 2018 Estate of Benny Andrews/Licensed by VAGA, New York, NY; Courtesy of Michael Rosenfeld Gallery, New York.
+Benny Andrews (1930-2006), "Mississippi River Bank" from the "Trail of Tears" Series, 2005. mixed media on canvas, 70 x 50 in.
+Collection of the Mississippi Museum of Art.
+Purchased with funds from the W.K.
+Kellogg Foundation for the Museum’s Center for Art & Public Exchange, 2018.005. © Estate of Benny Andrews and ARS, NY.

 In the Gertrude C. Ford Galleries for The Permanent Collection

-This ongoing exhibition of the permanent collection lays the groundwork for an ever-evolving visitor experience that includes transparency of the exhibition process, allowing the curatorial team and our community the unique opportunity to explore new creative strategies, identify new artists, and continue to expand on themes as time goes on.
+This ongoing exhibition serves to lay the groundwork for an ever-evolving visitor experience that includes transparency of the exhibition process, allowing the curatorial team and our community the unique opportunity to explore new creative strategies, identify new artists, and continue to expand on themes as time goes on.

 JOIN US FOR OUR OPENING WEEKEND EVENTS